UnusualBoyee/File_position/README.md

 # File_position
 Shows according to given START and END position.

 Can modify and distributed.
-You don't need anyone's permision.
+Without anyone's permision.

 # CONCEPT
 If you want to check certain position from a file.
 You can easily get the position, ascii value and following character.